-On October 31, 2023, we announced preliminary topline results for VAL-083 from the Glioblastoma Adaptive Global Innovative Learning Environment ("GBM AGILE") study.
+On October 31, 2023, we announced preliminary topline results for VAL-083 from the GBM AGILE study.
 VAL-083 did not perform better than the current standards of care in glioblastoma and the preliminary safety data was similar to that of the current standards of care used to treat glioblastoma.
-As a result, we announced that we are suspending the development of VAL-083 and turning our focus to our REM-001 program.
-We expect to have the full dataset from the GBM AGILE study around the end of the first quarter of calendar year 2024 to better understand if there are possible pathways for further development of VAL-083.
+As a result, we terminated the development of VAL-083.
+On February 13, 2024, we sent an Opt-Out Notice to Valent under the Valent Assignment Agreement whereby we assigned all rights, title, and interest in and to the patents for VAL-083 to Valent.
+As a result, we granted Valent a non-exclusive, fully-paid, royalty-free, perpetual, worldwide and non-transferable license, subject to limited exceptions.
+We are entitled to receive royalties from Valent's subsequent commercialization of VAL-083 equal to 5% of Valent Net Sales (as defined in the Valent Assignment Agreement).